 The North Wessex Downs: Weirs and Wells and Mills and Dells

 The green splodge on the map below is the North Wessex Downs Area of Outstanding Natural Beauty.
-The morning half of this walk will be outside of it, but it'll be lovely following the River Test out from the attractive town of Whitchurch and passing weirs and watercress beds and mills.
+The afternoon half of this walk will mostly be outside of it, but it'll be lovely following the River Test into the attractive town of Whitchurch and passing weirs and watercress beds and mills.
 Mills aplenty, in fact: for grinding wheat, for making paper, for fulling fabric and for weaving silk cloth.
 Of course, river plus rain equals mud and flood, but we'll have plenty of gravel and tarmac tracks to walk on or divert on to.
-The afternoon half of the walk will be inside the AONB, over the aforementioned Downs and through the chocolate-box village of St Mary Bourne where lunch at The George Inn will await us.
+The morning half of the walk will be inside the AONB, over the aforementioned Downs and through the chocolate-box village of St Mary Bourne.

 Whitchurch: A small town on the River Test with many Georgian and Victorian buildings.
 Market town (from 1241); woollen cloth-making town (from C16); coaching town (from 1754); silk-making town (from 1817).
 Town Hall of 1786-7.
 House in Newbury Street with jettied upper storey of 1581-2.